 Laser or credit card

-Payments can be made by laser or credit card by contacting the central cash office by phone on (065) 6846521 or 065) 6846530 and stating your account number and what the payment is for.
+You can pay by laser or credit card.
+Contact the central cash office by phone on (065) 6846208 or 065) 6847012 and provide your account number and details about what the payment is for.

 Electronic Fund Transfer (EFT)

-Please note the following bank details if making payments.
-The commercial rate account number should be used as the reference.
+The following are the bank details for making payments.
+You should use the commercial rate account number as the reference.

 In Clare County Council Account Managers have responsibility for collection of commercial rates.
 The areas in which they collect are set out as follows: